 Samples are sent to Cellmark’s Abingdon UK laboratory in tamper evident bags.
 On receipt, the bag is examined to ensure that the samples have arrived in tact and the details on both the documents and samples have been completed correctly.
 Once all the samples that are to be tested have been received and have passed our checks they are passed to the Laboratory for DNA testing.

 Each DNA profile is analysed using the latest specialised software.
-The software will assign the allelic designation of the DNA markers at each test.
-The DNA profile will consist of a minimum of 22 autosomal DNA tests which are used to determine the paternity or other tested relationships and 2 gender indicative tests.
+The software will assign a designation to the DNA markers at each test.
+The DNA profile will consist of a minimum of 22 autosomal DNA tests and 2 gender indicative tests.
 The DNA profiles are assessed for quality by our experienced reporting scientists.
 If a complete DNA profile is obtained i.e. a result is observed at each test, then the sample has passed.

-DNA profiles from the individuals in the case are compared with each other to identify any matching DNA markers between them.
+DNA profiles from the individuals in a case are compared with each other to identify any matching DNA markers between them.
 A statistical analysis is carried out to determine the likelihood of a biological relationship such as paternity.
 The analysis involves determining the number of matching DNA markers and their frequency in the population.
 The details of the individuals tested and the results of their DNA test are entered onto the final DNA report.
-This report is again checked by a reporting scientist to ensure that all details are correct before being signed and prepared for despatch.

 May I say how very pleased and impressed I am with your firm's efficiency and professionalism.
 I have been using a variety of different firms for DNA and drug and alcohol testing for years as a solicitor for the local authority.
 Before I found you, none of the others have the approach with all staff members that I was seeking, or the speed at which you respond to queries, issues etc.. before I came across Cellmark.
 Thank you.